 The teen MHFA Course teaches high school students in years 7-9 and 10-12, how to provide mental health first aid to their friends.
 The course was developed in response to research indicating that young people have a preference for sharing problems with peers.
-The course curriculum is based on a study undertaken to determine the best actions a young person can undertake to support a peer with a mental health problem.
-See this Power Point for an overview of the teen MHFA Program
+The course curriculum is evidence-based, informed by a study undertaken to determine the best actions a young person can undertake to support a peer with a mental health problem.
+See this Power Point for an overview of the teen MHFA Program:

 What the course covers

 Students learn the teen MHFA Action Plan, as well as information about different types of mental health problems and mental health crisis situations in young people, and the relationship between thoughts, feelings and behaviours.
 Rather than discussing in depth individual mental illnesses, the focus is on learning to recognise changes in thoughts, feelings and behaviour that indicate that there might be a mental health problem.